World Court Myanmar genocide case clouded by representation dispute | Law-Order

 World Court Myanmar genocide case clouded by representation dispute

-The junta has not been recognised by the U.N.
-General Assembly.
-Monday is the first of four days of hearing discussing the junta's objections to the jurisdiction of the court, formally known as the International Court of Justice (ICJ).
+The junta, which detained civilian leader Aung San Suu Kyi in a coup last February, has not been recognised by the United Nations General Assembly.
+Monday was the first of four days of hearings discussing the junta's objections to the jurisdiction of the court, formally known as the International Court of Justice (ICJ).
 A decision could take months to reach.

 The junta nevertheless wants to be Myanmar's formal representative.
-The parallel civilian National Unity Government, made up of members of the ousted administration and other junta opponents, accepts the court's jurisdiction but also wants to be Myanmar's representative.
-The case was brought in 2019 by Gambia, a predominantly Muslim African country, backed by the 57-nation Organisation for Islamic Cooperation.
+The parallel civilian National Unity Government, made up of members of the ousted administration and other junta opponents, accepts the court's jurisdiction and also wants to be Myanmar's representative.
+The case before the ICJ was brought in 2019 by Gambia, a predominantly Muslim West African country, backed by the 57-nation Organisation for Islamic Cooperation.

-Gambia claims that Myanmar has violated the Genocide Convention, citing events in 2017 when more than 730,000 Rohingya Muslims fled Myanmar into neighbouring Bangladesh after a military-led crackdown.
+Gambia argues that Myanmar has violated the Genocide Convention, citing events in 2017, when more than 730,000 Rohingya Muslims fled Myanmar into neighbouring Bangladesh after a military crackdown.
 A U.N. fact-finding mission concluded that the military campaign had included "genocidal acts".
-The Myanmar military denies the accusation, saying it was conducting a legitimate campaign against insurgents who attacked police posts.
+The Myanmar military denies the accusation, saying it was conducting a legitimate counterinsurgency campaign.

-Judge Donoghue recalled that the parties in cases before the court "are states, not particular governments" before going on to call on Myanmar's new representative, Ko Ko Hlaing.
+Judge Donoghue recalled that the parties in cases before the court "are states, not particular governments", before going on to call on Myanmar's new representative, Ko Ko Hlaing.
 Ko Ko Hlaing is minister for international cooperation for the junta.
-He briefly introduced Myanmar's case and assured the court the military government wants to cooperate with the judges.
+While stressing that Myanmar was arguing the case was inadmissible because the court lacked jurisdiction, he added that the junta wanted to cooperate with the process.

-"In arguing that the court lacks jurisdiction or that the case is inadmissible, Myanmar is therefore not thereby seeking to impede the judicial process of the court.
-On the contrary it's seeking to answer the proper administration of justice.
-Myanmar raises these preliminary objections with utmost respect to the court," he said, before handing off to Myanmar's lawyers for the legal arguments underpinning the case.
-They argue the Gambia is a proxy for others and has no legal standing to bring a case because the alleged facts were not on their territory or aimed at Gambian nationals.
+"Myanmar raises these preliminary objections with utmost respect to the court," he said.
+'NO LEGAL STANDING'

-At a press conference arranged outside the court, the foreign minister of the National Unity Government called on judges not to recognise junta representatives.
-"The court should discontinue the current hearing and proceed to the merits," Zin Mar Aung said by video link.
+Lawyers for the junta argued on Monday that Gambia was a proxy for others and had no legal standing to bring a case.
+Lawyers for Gambia will be able to respond on the second day of hearings, set for Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)